Eikonal equation: Computational algorithms

 Several fast and efficient algorithms to solve the eikonal equation have been developed since the 1990s.
 Many of these algorithms take advantage of algorithms developed much earlier for shortest path problems on graphs with nonnegative edge lengths.
 These algorithms take advantage of the causality provided by the physical interpretation and typically discretize the domain using a mesh or regular grid and calculate the solution at each discretized point.

-Eikonal solvers on triangulated manifolds are.
+Eikonal solvers on triangulated surfaces were introduced by Kimmel and Sethian in 1998.

 Sethian's fast marching method (FMM) was the first "fast and efficient" algorithm created to solve the Eikonal equation.
 The original description discretizes the domain $\Omega \subset \mathbb{R}^n$ into a regular grid and "marches" the solution from "known" values to the undiscovered regions, precisely mirroring the logic of Dijkstra's algorithm.
 If $\Omega$ is discretized and has $M$ meshpoints, then the computational complexity is $O(M\log M)$ where the $\log$ term comes from the use of a heap (typically binary).
 A number of modifications can be prescribed to FMM since it is classified as a label-setting method.
 In addition, FMM has been generalized to operate on general meshes that discretize the domain.